-if you’ve ever been arrested for any reason, you must consult with an experienced immigration lawyer before applying for US citizenship.
+If you've ever been arrested for any reason, you should seriously consider consulting with an experienced immigration lawyer before applying for US citizenship.
 This is a very complicated area of U.S. immigration law.
-Not only could USCIS turn down your citizenship application; you could risk deportation fby bringing your criminal history to USCIS’s attention.
+Not only could USCIS turn down your citizenship application; you could risk deportation by bringing your criminal history to USCIS’s attention.

 Before we discuss the criminal issues in naturalization cases, let’s go over the naturalization application form and the interview process.

-An application for naturalization is made on the Form N-400, which can be obtained for free from the USCIS website, www.uscis.gov.
-The application must be completed properly and submitted to the appropriate address with the correct fee, this information is also available at www.uscis.gov.
+Applying for US citizenship is done by completing Form N-400, which can be obtained for free from the USCIS website.
+The application must be completed properly and submitted to the appropriate address with the correct fee, this information is also available at the USCIS website.
 If the N-400 application is not done right, USCIS will reject it.
 The Form N-400 itself is 10 pages long and asks for detailed information about your immigration, residence, employment, and criminal history.
 Take your time with the application and make sure all answers are correct.

 The N-400 also asks for details about your family relationships and your marital history.
 This is used by USCIS to help determine if you or any of your relatives obtained residency improperly or by fraud.